 Step 2.
 Get a pre-qualification or pre-approval letter from your lender

-The following lending institutions have reviewed our ground lease and are willing to provide competitive loans secured by mortgages on leasehold real estate property.
+Work with any lender of your choice for this step, keep on mind they may not be an approved lender.
+The following lending institutions reviewed our ground lease and are willing to provide competitive loans secured by mortgages on leasehold real estate.

 Step 3.
 Attend a homebuyer education financial workshop